nus-cs2103-AY2324S2/ip/docs/README.md

 ## 10) Snooze : `snooze`

-Edit the deadline of deadline tasks and event tasks.
+Edit the deadline of deadline tasks and end date of event tasks.

 ### Command: